freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 ## Creating the reward

 As you begin to modify the strategy and the prediction model, you will quickly realize some important differences between the Reinforcement Learner and the Regressors/Classifiers.
 Firstly, the strategy does not set a target value (no labels!).
 Instead, you set the `calculate_reward()` function inside the `ReinforcementLearner.py` file.
 A default `calculate_reward()` is provided inside `prediction_models/ReinforcementLearner.py` to demonstrate the necessary building blocks for creating rewards.
 It is inside the `calculate_reward()` where creative theories about the market can be expressed.
 For example, you can reward your agent when it makes a winning trade, and penalize the agent when it makes a losing trade.
-Or perhaps, the user wishes to reward the agnet for entering trades, and penalize the agent for sitting in trades too long.
+Or perhaps, you wish to reward the agent for entering trades, and penalize the agent for sitting in trades too long.
 Below we show examples of how these rewards are all calculated:

 ```python
     class MyRLEnv(Base5ActionRLEnv):